 D.O.B. between Sept.
 2, 2019 and June 2, 2020

 2025-26 School Year

 D.O.B. before September 1, 2021

 Where is TK located?

-Currently, we have three TK classrooms at Edna Maguire.
+Currently, we have three TK classrooms at Edna Maguire and one at Park.
 There are specific requirements from the state in order to designate a TK learning classroom, and these classrooms meet those criteria.
-We are currently assessing all sites and scoping the needed upgrades to expand beyond one site for the upcoming school year.
-You will be notified of the site in your placement letter later this spring.
+You will be notified of the site in your placement letter in the spring of 2024.

 How do I register my child for TK?

-Registration is open for the 2023-24 school year.
-Please use this link to register.
+Registration will open for the 2024-25 school year in January 2024.
+Please use this link to learn more.